 **Students must apply to Housing and Residence Life and indicate what summer session(s) are desired.
 Housing registration begins in January and the 2017 deadline is April 10.
 Students will be notified of their status April.

 Complete the student section of the application by March 1 to be considered for a fellowship, even if your position has not been finalized.
 You'll then need the hiring organization as well as a faculty member to complete the form before the end of March.

 You'll find the application here:

 Your stipend will vary based on the amount of pay provided by the sponsoring organization and your demonstrated financial need.
 Generally, our fellowships are worth between $2,500 to $3,500.
 If you are receiving $3,500 or more from an organization, you will not be eligible to receive a fellowship.

-You'll be alerted via email between mid-March and mid-April regarding the status of your application.
+You'll be alerted via email between late-March and mid-April regarding the status of your application.
 If you've received approval from our faculty committee, you'll be asked to attend a meeting in April to complete the required paperwork.